Do you want to skip the read and get straight to our top pick? Our recommendation for the Best website Monitoring Tool is UptimeRobot.

 They also have two paid plans, the ‘Superior’ at £12.49 per month, with 100 monitors, checking every minute and the ‘Business’ plan at £41.66 per month, with 300 monitors, checking every 30 seconds.

-However, with a reduced price often comes reduced features, and the same can be said for Monitis’ most basic plan, as you only get 1 monitor in this price (although you do get checks every 1 minute, which isn’t bad).
+However, with a reduced price often comes reduced features, and the same can be said for Monitis’ most basic plan, as you only get one monitor at this price (although you do get checks every 1 minute, which isn’t bad).
 Conversely, their premium plan costs around £90 per month, with the added inclusion of 100 monitors in 3 different monitoring locations with, once again, a check carried out every minute.

 - UptimeRobot – Best free website monitoring service